 Use resources like US News Best Cars and Autotrader to search for new and used cars in your area by make, model, price, body style, and more.
 When you're ready to buy a used car, it's always a good idea to get pre-approved for financing before going to the dealership.
 Pre-approval allows you to compare any offer from the dealer's financing division to that of your financial institution, so you can leave knowing that you got the best offer no matter which option you choose.
 When determining what type of car you want, consider the Top 5 Worst Mistakes When Buying a Car.

-Next, decide on the term you want; it can be 4 years, 5 years, or some other loan duration.
+If you are planning to finance, enter the APR offered by your lending institution and decide on the term you want; it can be 4 years, 5 years, or some other loan duration.
 Be sure to deduct the trade-in value if you have a current vehicle.
-A better way to do this, Reed says, is a five-year loan for a new car, and with a used car you should finance it only for three years, that is, 36 months.
-One reason that makes sense, he says, is that if your used car breaks down and it's not worth fixing, let's say the transmission goes completely, you're more likely to have repaid the loan by that time.
+A better way to do this is a five-year loan for a new car, and with a used car you should finance it only for three years.
+When buying (owning), you fund the total cost of the vehicle, regardless of how long you plan to use it or how many miles it covers.

+Don't be afraid to leave or buy the car at a good price without the exchange if you feel that the dealership is lowering the price of your old car.
+In addition, do additional research on the history of each used car you consider to make sure you're not buying a lemon.
 When determining what to look for when buying a used car, remember that average resale value is a key metric.
-Vehicles with low resale values may seem like a great deal for used car buyers, but cheap used cars often start to have problems just as they reach full depreciation and the warranty runs out.When you arrive at the car dealership, the car salesman will likely ask if you are interested in buying or leasing a car. .
+Vehicles with low resale values may seem like a great deal for used car buyers, but cheap used cars often start to have problems just as they reach full depreciation and the warranty runs out.When buying a car, remember that it may be worth doing your homework and being prepared before going to the dealership.